-If you are planning to add apples, avocado, or feta cheese, do so last minute, a few moments before serving it.
+If you plan to add apples, avocado, or feta cheese, do so last minute, a few moments before serving it.

 Refrigerator: store kale salad leftovers in an airtight container in the fridge.
 The salad will improve in taste and texture up to 24 hours after making it.
 Then it’ll slightly degrade, but it will still be excellent for up to 3 days.

-Toss again: toss the salad in some freshly made dressing before serving it, as it might dry out sitting in the fridge.
+Toss again: toss the salad in some freshly made dressing before serving it, as it might dry in the fridge.

 More Kale Recipes

 Got leftover kale in your fridge?
 Make one of these wholesome and easy kale recipes; they’re delicious and great as family meals:

 - Kale pesto ready in 5 minutes with almonds, kale, and parmesan.

 - Easy kale pesto pasta: a green and creamy pasta dish perfect as a weeknight dinner.